B31AccessibleAnnotations/B31-Annota/README.md

 1. `git clone {repo link}` Repository link.
 1. `git status` To check the status of your git.
 1. `git checkout -b {student name/branch name}` Please follow this format when creating branches.
-1. Make your changes.
+1. Make your changes. :shipit:
 1. `git add .` or `git add -A` Dot adds all files, whereas -A adds all changes including deletions (choose your own adventure). `git add {filename}` Adds specific files.
 1. `git commit -m` Followed with descriptive commit message in quotation marks, ex. `git commit -m "jodi changed default font"`.
 1. `git pull origin {branch name}` Pull often to stay updated.

-**For files such as .DS_Store, feel free to add it to .gitignore so we don't include every random thing in the project repo.
+:exclamation: **For files such as .DS_Store, feel free to add it to .gitignore so we don't include every random thing in the project repo.
 Alternatively, add and commit specific filenames.**

 ## Contacts